 After completing the Geomechanics workflow geophysicists can visualize the results in a 4D environment to understand areas where there are thickness changes and displacement.

-Time series analysis of seismic data can provide a more detailed understanding of seismic velocity changes and time-shifts that occur due to the effects of production, reservoir compaction, and overburden deformation.
+of seismic data can provide a more detailed understanding of seismic velocity changes and time-shifts that occur due to the effects of production, reservoir compaction, and overburden deformation.
 By animating reservoir evolution, engineers gain a far better understanding of the interplay between production, geomechanics, and reservoir integrity.

 Changes in velocity in the overburden and subsequent time-shifts, as indicated in the Geomechanics output, could potentially be included in the Synthetic Seismic Volume process resulting in a collaborative approach, better understanding and improved models.